 Suppliers and Labor Relations

-Southern Company maintains ethical standards in all business practices, including relationships with suppliers.
+The Southern Company system maintains ethical standards in all business practices, including relationships with suppliers.
 We hold our suppliers to these standards contractually when they are performing work for us.
 Suppliers must meet policies for legal compliance, equal employment, harassment, workplace threats and violence, electronic communications, safety, the environment, drugs and alcohol and conflicts of interest.
 Supplier information »

 We recognize the right of our employees to bargain collectively through representatives of their own choosing and recognize unions as the exclusive representatives of these employees to collectively bargain for rates of pay, wages, hours of employment, working conditions and other matters of employment.